kkemple/scienceandmathematics.com/src/content/posts/self-supervised-learning-as-constrained-free-energy-systems.md

 \theta_{\text{teacher}} \leftarrow m\theta_{\text{teacher}} + (1-m)\theta_{\text{student}}
 $$

 implements a slow-moving target network with coherence-preserving geometry.
+This isn't metaphorical physics—it's the identical mathematical form of exponential relaxation in dissipative physical systems, thermal equilibration, and low-pass filtering.
+The equation is the same.
 Momentum $m \in [0.996, 0.9995]$ creates timescale separation:

 - fast updates track $\mathrm{CD}(t)$
 - slow teacher evolution anchors coherence

 The timescale ratio $\tau = 1/(1-m)$ ranges from 250 to 2000 steps.
 This matches the horizon over which representational drift must remain bounded—too fast and the student cannot track the moving target, too slow and the teacher fails to incorporate new structure.
+The convergence of BYOL, DINO, and MoCo on momentum values near 0.996 isn't coincidental—it reflects the same relaxation timescale appearing in physical systems approaching equilibrium.

 Centering and sharpening operations maintain the variance floor implicitly.
 The teacher network applies centering to remove trivial solutions where all outputs converge to a constant.
 Sharpening through temperature $\tau_s$ concentrates probability mass,